gansm/finalcut/doc/readme.txt

 ----------------------------------------------------------------------
-                            The Final Cut
+                              FINAL CUT
 ----------------------------------------------------------------------

-The Final Cut is a C++ class library and widget toolkit with full mouse support for creating a text-based user interface.
+The FINAL CUT is a C++ class library and widget toolkit with full mouse support for creating a text-based user interface.
 The library supports the programmer to develop an application for the text console.
 It allows the simultaneous handling of multiple text windows on the screen.